easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Testing.md

 * instance variables assigned in the controller to be shared with views
 * cookies sent back with the response

-So if there is a job performed or a service called, controller tests should test that they are performed or called with correct parameters, not their implementation.
+So if there is a job performed or a service called, controller tests should just test that they are performed or called with correct parameters, not their implementation.

 ### Structure